-Alison is a mum of two and a Chartered Management Accountant who works as Treasury and

-Investment Manager at Trafford Housing Trust.
+As one of the founding trustees, Alison has been on this journey from the beginning.
+Alison is a Chartered Management Accountant so assists with the financial accounts of the charity, along with other administrative tasks, and supporting fundraising efforts.
 As chair of the trustee meetings, Alison remains committed to using her professional skills to assist in managing the day to day staffing and operation of the charity, as well as utilising personal relationships to raise awareness and funds for research into finding a cure for this terrible condition.